rogeredthat/gokulkrishh.github.io/_drafts/how-to-setup-webpack-2.md

 module.exports = config;
 ```

-Thats all.
 Thanks for reading my article.

 #### Articles References:

-- <a href="https://blog.madewithenvy.com/getting-started-with-webpack-2-ed2b86c68783#.3dou6bawv" target="_blank">Getting started with webpack 2</a>
+- <a href="https://blog.flennik.com/the-fine-art-of-the-webpack-2-config-dc4d19d7f172#" target="_blank">The Fine Art of the Webpack 2 Config</a>
+- <a href="https://www.sitepoint.com/beginners-guide-to-webpack-2-and-module-bundling" target="_blank">A Beginners Guide to Webpack 2 and Module Bundling</a>
 - <a href="https://github.com/webpack/webpack/tree/master/examples" target="_blank">Webpack examples</a>
-- <a href="http://javascriptplayground.com/blog/2016/10/moving-to-webpack-2/" target="_blank">Moving to webpack 2</a>